Saturday, 10 January 2015

 Zvezda's Mercedes L4500 was used to test the many variations of Dunkelgelb acrylic paints on the market and whether different brands could be combined.

-I really liked Vallejo's light and dark rubber acrylics for tyres and this model also had many different kinds of pin washes tested on it
+I really liked Vallejo's light and dark rubber acrylics for brush painting tyres, and this model also had many different kinds of pin washes tested on it

-Cyber Hobby Sd.Kfz 251 Ausf C with the Verlinden engine and interior set.
+Cyber Hobby Sd.Kfz 251 Ausf C with the (rather overscale) Verlinden engine and interior set.
 I used Friulmodel tracks for the first time.
-They made the model extremely heavy and looked to my eye a little bulky but they were excellent to work with and gave the track sag a much more realistic look.
+They gave the model some much needed heft but compared to the kit's plastic tracks looked a little bulky.
+They were however much more robust and it was so much easier to attain the perfect track tension.

-The kit's lower and upper hull fit was not good so I ended up butchering one side to depict a round had hit one side.
+The kit's lower and upper hull fit was not great so I ended up butchering one side to depict a round hit.

 My last model of 2011 was Trumpeter's Sd.Kfz.7 KM M11.
+This was like jumping in at the deep end and whilst I would definately not recommend it as a starter kit, it did give me an insight into what was required to make good some dubious moulding and shoddy engineering.
 It has undergone a few changes over the years and has been used as a guinea pig several times to work with new mediums and ideas

 Completed in 2011